nightbox69/Speedruns/Games/Final Fantasy X/Notes/Alternate Strategies.md

   * Switch Yuna, summon Valefor and overdrive energy blast.
   * Fight as normal until you find a mushroom encounter.
 Kill the non-mushrooms.
   * Switch Yuna, summon Valefor, Boost once and cast Fire until you kill the mushroom.
+  * Keep fighting encounters as the notes says until you reach Yuna's Sphere Level.

 ## Bikanel Island
   * Get this chest when you reach it.